Hisui45/scodd_app/README.md

 Let Scodd help you streamline your chores, conquer clutter, and find a more efficient way to manage your living space.
 -->

-Let Scodd help you streamline your chores, conquer clutter, and find a more efficient way to manage your living space.

 ## Feedback and Support
-Your feedback is valued!
+I'd love to hear from you!
 If you have suggestions, encounter issues, or want to share your experience, please send an email to jadelocke85@gmail.com.

-Scodd is licensed under the [MIT License]().